d3b4g/leonids/_posts/2020-07-17-ropmev2 - Challenge.md

 #### Summary

-This is a recently retired pwn challenge from hackthebox.
+This is a recently retired binary exploitation(pwn) challenge from hackthebox.
 I will be using Cutter for reverse engineering this binary.

 > Cutter is a Free and Open Source RE Platform powered by radare2